Tremendous

 Wrap-Up

-What did you think of Dimon’s speech?
+What do you think the future holds for Ross Turner and Pelham Capital?
 Leave a comment and let us know!

 Save Money on Stuff I Use: